rohithprem18/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Start the program
+step-1:Start

-2.Import pandas and matplotlib.pyplot.
+<br>step-2:Import pandas and matplotlib.pyplot.

-3.Read the dataset and transform it.
+<br>step-3:Read the dataset and transform it.

-4.Import KMeans and fit the data in the model.
+<br>step-4:Import KMeans and fit the data in the model.

-5.Plot the Cluster graph.
+<br>step-5:Plot the Cluster graph.

-6.End the program
+<br>step-6:End the program

 ## Program:
 ```